tuobangli/Talk/README.md

-resent email to Randy Schekman, book invitation
+resent email to Randy Schekman, book invitation and flight tickets